 On installation day, an NBN technician will drill a small hole through your wall to connect the fibre optic cable from the outside utility box (also referred to as a Premises Connection Device or PCD) to the NBN Connection Box being installed inside the house.
 In some circumstances, the connection box usually installed inside the house may need to be installed in a different way, or an outdoor version of this connection box may need to be installed on the outside of your home.

 The NBN Connection Box is where you can plug in your equipment.
 Ask your provider where to plug in your phone, cordless phone base station or Wi-Fi / Ethernet router to access services you've ordered over the NBN.
-The connection box can be installed with a Power Supply Unit (PSU).
+The connection box can be installed with the NBN Power Supply with Optional Battery Backup.

-Some providers may offer an optional backup battery.
-Others may install only units with battery backup.
 Battery backup requires installation of an additional unit and will require battery replacements.
-The Power Supply Unit with battery backup provides electricity to the NBN Connection Box and includes the battery backup that will keep selected phone services* running for up to five hours in the event of a power failure.
+The NBN Power Supply with Optional Battery Backup provides electricity to the NBN Connection Box and includes the battery backup that will keep selected phone services* running for up to five hours in the event of a power failure.

 *The backup battery only provides power for a phone service provided through a voice (UNI-V) port on the NBN Connection Box.
 Phone and other services connected to the data (UNI-D) ports, and mains powered telephones, alarms and other devices such as cordless phones connected to any port will not work during a power failure.
 For more information please refer to the NBN fibre user guide.